c4c

 Third parties

-• Consorzio Per Valutazioni Biologiche E Farmacologiche, Pavia, Italy
+• Consorzio Per Valutazioni Biologiche E Farmacologiche, Bari, Italy

-• Universita Degli Studi Di Roma Tor Vergata, Rome, Italy
+• Universita Degli Studi Di Roma Tor Vergata, Roma, Italy

 Participants